This information is for the 2015 academic year. See information for MAOR 112 in 2014.

 MAOR-112 – Wanawana te Tu / Maori Language 1B

 |Faculty:||Humanities & Soc Sc||Corequisites:||None|

 |School:||Te Kawa a Maui||Restrictions:||MAOR 121|

 This course focuses upon further developing listening, speaking, reading and writing skills in te reo Maori.
 There is a focus upon oral performance.
 Students will further develop their language proficiency by beginning to evaluate, edit, and critically analyse their use of te reo Maori.
 They will begin to develop awareness of register and formality in te reo Maori.
-Attendance is required at a noho marae (approximate cost $15.00).
+This course includes a noho marae component.
 100% internal assessment.

 Ngata, HM, 1993.
 English-Māori Dictionary.
 Wellington: Learning Media.

 Williams, HW, 1989.
 Dictionary of the Maori Language.
 Wellington: Legislation Direct.

 Te Kawa a Māui.
 Te Ara Poutama.
 Wellington: Victoria University.
 A hardcopy of this guide is available from the School Office free of charge.

 * indicates instructor is the course coordinator.